Photos from the REAL Australia

 The Tiwi Islands - Bathurst Island

 The Tiwi Islands are, apart from Tasmania, the largest islands off the Australian coast.
 They lie 80 kilometres north of Darwin in the Arafura Sea.
-There are two main islands, Bathurst Island and Melville Island with a total land mass of 8,320 km².
-Bathurst island, the smaller of the two, lies to the west and is about 2,070 km².
-The islands have been inhabited since time immemorial by people, referred to as "Tiwi", a word that, in their language, simply means "People".
+There are two main islands, Bathurst Island and Melville Island, with a total landmass of 8,320 km².
+Bathurst Island, the smaller of the two, lies to the west and is about 2,070 km².
+The islands have been inhabited since time immemorial by people, referred to as “Tiwi”, a word that, in their language, means “People”.
 It is thought that they may originally have come from the mainland, many thousands of years ago, but became isolated when sea levels dropped.
 They have developed a unique culture, quite different from the mainland.

 Tiwi face painting